1963 — Sherman Barry Golden Oldies

 The next release of this life-long work will probably be named

-Tara’s Snowy Waltzing Canon In C Major.
+Tara’s Snowy Waltzing Canon In D Major.

 This will be a four-theme piece woven together with authentic parts from the original sheet music.
-For me it has to be in C Major not D. D is too high for me to sing to.

 Tara’s Theme from Gone With The Wind